luluzheng1/TEAM/README.md

 The generated outputs are located in `<mode>_log/` and the expected outputs (gold standard) are located in `<mode>_ref/`.

 The default mode is ast if none was provided.

+To execute a single TEAM file (file.tm), do

+      python runtests.py -t file.tm -r file.log -m <mode>

+-t specifies the file to be executed

+-r specifies the gold standard to be compared to

+-m when running a single test, the mode can not be `all`.

 ## Hello World